cncf/toc/operations/dd-toc-guide.md

 ### TOC member(s) step forward to be assigned

+Commonly referred to as the Project's Application Sponsor, TOC members assign themselves to projects to sponsor the application for moving levels.
+Sponsoring an application ensures a focused point of contact exists for both the project and the TOC in completeing the Due Diligence, public comment, and execution of voting.

 TOC members ready to perform due diligence a project's application will socialize this internally with the TOC to provide opportunity for other members to participate.
 Once a TOC member or members is determined, those TOC members must assign themselves to the Issue and move the issue's card on the [Appliction to Move Levels board](https://github.com/orgs/cncf/projects/27/views/9) to "Assigned".

 TOC members may occassionally be contacted by projects asking the TOC member to sponsor their application to move levels.
 When this occurs, politely reminder projects of the TOC's first-in, first-started process and let them know it is subject to TOC availability.
 Follow up internally to the TOC that you were contacted and by which project so we may all be aware of which projects are reaching out as it may identify a backlog, timing, or communication issue.

+#### Conflicts of interest

+The Due Diligence process provides several mechansims that serve as check points for bias or uncomprehensive evaluation.
+The public comment period is the most open and transparent point at which the community and others may indepedently review the diligence performed by the TOC.
+Additionally, TOC members conduct an internal review of the due diligence to verify all aspects of the project have been thoroughly reviewed.

+A TOC member will require a co-sponsor for a project if any of the following conflicts apply:
+* Hard Conflicts
+  * a project maintainer,
+  * direct report to a current maintainer,
+  * paid to work on the project
+  * has a significant financial interest directly tied to the success of the project,
+* Soft Conflicts
+  * belongs to the same organization of the project,
+  * or uses it in their work

+ This does not mean they can't have any involvement with a project at all as contributing to pull requests or adopting the project are signals of a healthy interest and knowledge of the project.
+To ensure appropriate evaluation without bias, a second, unconflicted TOC member must be assigned to co-sponsor the project with them.

+If a conflict of interest is present, the TOC member will state they have a conflict and seek a second sponsor on the project's application issue prior to proceeding.

 ### Initial evaluation